 Multifamily Tax Exemption

-The Multifamily Property Tax Exemption (MFTE) Program provides a tax exemption on the residential improvements on multifamily projects in residential targeted areas in exchange for setting aside 20% of the homes as income- and rent-restricted.
+The Multifamily Property Tax Exemption (MFTE) Program provides a tax exemption on new multifamily buildings in exchange for setting aside 20-25% of the homes as income- and rent-restricted.
 By supporting mixed-income residential development in the urban centers, the MFTE program ensures affordabilty as the community grows.

 - Ordinance 118505: New MFTE Legislation (effective November 1st, 2015)